03 July 2018

 Another common mobile issue is multiple language support.
 A mobile app selects the language based on the system language settings, but words can differ in length or some translation can be missing.
 It all has to be thoroughly checked.

 As you can see, mobile technology has its share of unique challenges.
 A skilled QA engineer has to know how to simulate such harsh conditions and what to expect.
-Some of the more advanced teams will also test security and performance of the mobile app.
+Some of the more advanced teams will also test the security and performance of the mobile app.
 Plus, if you’re planning for a long-term project, consider introducing automated tests.
 They can verify if recent changes didn’t break anything in the app and if all features work as they were designed to.
 These tests are done from the perspective of the UI.
 They simulate possible user actions in a series of scenarios, which should be created for every user story.

 Finally, tests should be performed on a wide range of devices because the hardware and software differ greatly on both platforms.
 Some issues may arise on less popular brands of devices, but you should always prioritize the ones that are most widely used.
 You could also benefit from checking what devices your product is targeting.
 They may differ substantially by country or user segment, and it makes no sense to invest in testing for a fraction of the potential user base.

 As soon as you have the MVP, you’ll want to release it to the public.
 On Android, it’s a relatively easy process.
 You have to prepare a marketing description and screenshots of the app (or marketing images), plus decide on a category in which the app will be published.
 The publishing itself should take no more than 6 hours globally.
 As for the app updates, some devices will do it automatically while others will wait for the user to update manually.
-In a year, your stats might show an old version of your app being actively used.
+In a year, your stats might show an old version of your app is actively used.

 On Android, your app won’t have to go through a review (however, it can be removed later on if it violates the Google Play Program Policies and Developer Distribution Agreement).
 On iOS, it’s a little bit more complex.
 Of course, you’ll also need to ready all the marketing materials and pick a category in advance.
 But, besides that, every new version of the app will have to pass a review.
 It’ll be tested manually by the Apple employees for an indefinite amount of time, and, in the end, it can be rejected.
 So, don’t count your chickens…